AvairAI Logo

 Buyer-Centric Process Design

-Future sales processes will be designed around buyer needs rather than seller convenience:
+Future sales processes will be designed around buyer needs rather than seller convenience, recognizing that buyers have more power and information than ever before.

 Technology Integration Trends